danielturek/autoBlock/dturek.md

             * Would an external researcher know what order to run them in?

             * Would they know what parameters to use?

+The process begins with our team brainstorming how an automated procedure for improving MCMC efficiency could work.
+This is arguably the most fun part of the entire process.
+Anywhere from 2-4 people actually hitting the whiteboard to discuss ideas.
+Each of several sessions lasts a few hours.
+We review theory and literature between these sessions, too.
+This initial exploration occurs over one or two weeks.

+A plausible idea is hatched, and now must be prototyped to see if it actually works.
+The project lead implements the procedure in R, since our engine for doing MCMC runs natively there.
+This works well for our team, since everyone is comfortable in R, and code may be shared and reviewed easily.
+We create a private Github repository where members of our team write/review/modify the algorithm.
+This is a private repo amongst us, since it’s entirely experimental at this point, and not intended for the public.
+There is little (or no) documentation at this point.

+Multiple iterations are possible at this stage, whereby ideas are implemented and tested.
+Depending on the results of each iteration, we go back to the drawing board several times, to figure out where the previous algorithm failed, and how it can be improved.
+Once again, we implement a newer version, and test it using a small number of tests we’ve devised.
+This part of the process is time consuming, and potentially frustrating, as many dead-ends are reached.
+The path forward is not always clear.
+This process of revising and testing our MCMC procedure may take up to 6 months.

+Eventually (ideally), this process converges to a functional algorithm.
+All members of our team are satisfied with the results, and agree the algorithm is ready for a more professional implementation, and hopefully publication.

+One or two team members (those closest with the MCMC engine) do a more formal implementation of our procedure for improving MCMC efficiency.
+This implementation is added to an existing public Github repository, which contains the basis of the MCMC engine for public use.
+This step should only take a few weeks, since the algorithm is well-defined and finalized.
+Appropriate documentation is also written in the form of R help files, which are also added to the public repo.

+Concurrently, a suite of reproducible examples is assembled.
+These come from known, standard, existing models & data sets, and also a selection of custom models, which are chosen as being either “common” applications of MCMC, or “difficult” applications of MCMC.
+A new public Github repository is created, and these example models and data sets are added in the form of R data files.
+Additionally, bash scripts for running the MCMC procedure on these examples are added, and a sensible README.
+The sole purpose of this repo is to be referenced in the our manuscript, as a place containing fully automated scripts for reproducing the results presented in the manuscript.

+The reproducible examples work well, and by including a fixed RNG seed in the executable scripts, we can guarantee the same sampling results from each MCMC.
+However, the exact *timing* of each MCMC run will vary (between runs and computing platforms), and hence the final measure of efficiency will vary, too.
+Thus, the *exact* results are not perfectly reproducible, but will vary approximately 5% between runs.

+Team members jointly contribute to drafting a manuscript describing this new procedure, and presenting results for the suite of example models.
+The manuscript specifically references the aforementioned repository, and also explains the caveat in exact reproduction of the results — namely, that they will vary slightly from those presented, and why.
+The reviewers are nonetheless thrilled with the algorithm and reproducible results, and readily accept the manuscript for publication.